List of Star vs. the Forces of Evil characters: Ludo's minions

 Ludo's minions are monsters that are mostly anthropomorphic mixes of animals and/or human appendages.
 Some of them are occasionally spotlighted in an episode.
 They include Beard Deer, Bearicorn, Big Chicken, Boo Fly, Lobster Claws, Man Arm, Spike Balls, and Three-Eyed Potato Baby.
 They served Ludo in Season One prior to the destruction of his castle in "Storm the Castle".
 They were replaced with rats in Season 2 and revealed in "Starfari" to have been living in a monster village before later leaving Mewni in a mass monster exodus.

 Pony Head

 Pony Head (voiced by Jenny Slate) is a floating unicorn head who is Star's best friend from Mewni.
-She is described as sassy, sarcastic, and mischievous.
+She is described as sassy, sarcastic, selfish, and mischievous.
 She often does not get along with Marco and is sometimes jealous of him when he interacts with Star.
 Nefcy said that Pony Head originated from an early story of Star where the latter was a fourth-grader and was discouraged during her attempts to recover a stolen bike; an image of Pony Head appeared and told Star not to give up.
-She is heir to the Pony Head kingdom and oldest of King Pony Head's 13 daughters.
+She is heiress to the Pony Head kingdom and oldest of King Pony Head's 13 daughters.
 Though often aloof and self-indulgent, she is loyal to Star and willing to help in various causes.
 In Season 4, she starts a television series called The Pony Head Show.